Osmosis treatment in 5 steps [manual]

 Step 5.
 Apply epoxy coating

 You will now apply two layers of epoxy coating.
 If you wait no longer than 48 hours after the first layer, you can apply the next layer without sanding.
 Before you begin, clean the entire hull with acetone.
+Roll the epoxy coating onto the boat with a velour roller and always wear nitrile gloves.
+By applying the epoxy you seal the underlying polyester laminate well and it won't let water through.
+Your polyester laminate is now 'safe' and osmosis resistant again.

 Frequently asked questions